 Thanks to the emissions components, the stock 403 had a low compression ratio, bad cylinder heads, and poor fuel economy.
 From the factory, the Olds 403 was a typical 1970s smog-era motor.

 Another Olds 403 problem is its windowed main webs.
-Unfortunately, GM decided to hollow out the main webs which increases the likelihood of failure at high RPMs.
+Unfortunately, GM decided to hollow out the main webs which (in the simplest terms) increases the likelihood of failure at high RPMs.
 Essentially, bottom-end strength was sacrificed.
 Take a look at the picture below.
+See the holes?
 The ‘windowed’ main webs are the hollow spaces to the left and right of the crankshaft bearing.

 Some Olds 403 engines may have come with solid main webs.
 Forum rumors and some Oldsmobile experts believe that General Motors briefly produced the solid main 403 in 1976 or 1979 for a few select vehicles, including the Pontiac Bonneville and the Pontiac Trans Am (with tow package).
 Chris Witt (an Oldsmobile Forums legend) supposedly offered a $1 million bounty for the elusive engine.